PVirie/thinking/README.md

 * `./run_docker.sh` to open a shell

 ## To do
+* Fix cortex does not obey neighbor
 * Fix cortex loop
-* Entropy should be normalized against repetition with bases.
 * Basis learning
+* Rewrite to next hierarchy function
 * Test: one step find path
-* Rewrite to next hierarchy function
 * ~Fix hippocampus gap with chunks~
 * ~Fix why cognitive planner is not the min of either hippocampus or cortex.~
 * ~Inner product divergence model.~